PBCOR — Global bias-

 - Beck, H. E., T. R. McVicar, M. Zambrano-Bigiarini, C. Alvarez-Garret, O. M. Baez-Villanueva, J. Sheffield, D. Karger, and E. F. Wood, 2020: Bias correction of global high-resolution precipitation climatologies using streamflow observations from 9372 catchments, Journal of Climate 33, 1299–1315, doi:10.1175/JCLI-D-19–0332.1.

 The latest version (1.0) of the PBCOR dataset, including a readme with information about the files, can be downloaded here.
+The dataset is released under the CC BY-NC 4.0 license and thus may not be used for commercial purposes.
 By using the dataset in any publication you agree to cite the above-mentioned paper.
-The dataset may not be used for commercial purposes.

 Frequently asked questions